 Rock On at School of Mines Geology Museum

-Admission is FREE, though you may pay to park depending on time of year (check out the museum’s website for details on which parking lots and surrounding streets are free and which will cost you).
+Admission is FREE, though you may pay to park depending on time of year.
 Open Monday to Saturday from 9 a.m. to 4 p.m. and Sunday from 1 p.m. to 4 p.m.

 Tea for Two or Maybe Three or Four

 Boulder is home to the world-famous Celestial Seasonings tea company (4600 Sleepytime Dr. Boulder).
 Visitors on a FREE tour can see the most advanced tea production plant in the world, including how the finest all–natural ingredients from around the globe become the Celestial Seasonings teas you find on grocery shelves.
 At the end, guests can sip on free samples of every tea they make, while browsing the extensive display of original artwork from the tea boxes in its gallery.

 Tours begin every hour Monday through Saturday from 10 a.m. to 4 p.m. and Sunday from 11 a.m. to 3 p.m.

 At the National Center for Atmospheric Research (1850 Table Mesa Dr., Boulder) the entire family can learn about weather, climate, and solar science.
 Enjoy interactive exhibits, an outdoor weather trail, supercomputers, an art gallery and more.